MS-CSE-GCR/ethereumsupplychain/readme.md

 In order to follow this document to create this prototype, we use below tools to develop, manage and deploy solutions.

--   Visual Studio 2017 (Community or above) ¡V required to compile Device simulator
+-   Visual Studio 2017 (Community or above) required to compile Device simulator

--   Service Bus Explorer ¡V for testing
+-   Service Bus Explorer !V for testing

 -   Visual Studio Code (or other Solidity and Node.Js editor)